Freelunch-AI/docs/brunos_notes.md

             _Note:_ when deploying your Ml System to the background cluster (actual cluster or virtual (simulated) cluster) you might ask, wont my external services (e.g., Storage (data lake, wharehouse, S3, etc) & Processing (any SaaS)), which will be used by both production & background cluster (actual cluster or virtual (simulated) cluster), be overloaded?

-                1. If these services are public services: as part of Freelunch specific configuration you should write scaling config for your external public services and leave it to our autoscaler (that will listen to production use, determine the production performance, then deploy to the background cluster (actual cluster or virtual (simulated) cluster), listen to prod performance again, determine the gap in performance, then scale & verify performance...until the performance matches the origianal prod performance)
+                1. If these services are public services: as part of Pizza specific configuration you should write scaling config for your external public services and leave it to our autoscaler (that will listen to production use, determine the production performance, then deploy to the background cluster (actual cluster or virtual (simulated) cluster), listen to prod performance again, determine the gap in performance, then scale & verify performance...until the performance matches the origianal prod performance)

                 2. If these services are private services: then you need to include a copy of the service inside the ML System, so that it can be deployed together.
             3. __State System__ (makes it possible to recover any past state of the production system, making it possible to do replays)